AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 ### JSON Import

+The Import JSON API endpoint is only available in `2.4.7-beta`.

 The `import/json` endpoint is designed for JSON data:

 *  Convert your CSV into JSON using any trustworthy online converter.